 ClickUp now has a formula custom field, basically a column and list view that allows you to calculate values based on other standard or custom fields you have in your ClickUp account.
 But what exactly is this formula field good for?

-Will it replace tools like Notion, Coda, Excel, Airtable?
+Will it replace tools like Notion, Use our Coda affiliate link!, Excel, Airtable?

 And if it could replace these other tools, should it?
 If you’re asking those questions, you are watching the right video.
 Today we’re going to be talking through what exactly this formula field does.
 Some use cases and example formulas you might try out for yourself, as well as my final thoughts on just how effective this formula custom field is.